October 29, 2022

 For what positive purpose would one want to obscure or deny the only true and healing power and potential of unconditional oneness and love?

-Later I’d learn from theologians in Princeton and elsewhere that some Bible authors intentionally distorted passages they wrote in an attempt to perpetuate inequality and the exploitation of women and the vulnerable.
+Later I’d learn from theologians in Princeton and elsewhere that some Bible authors intentionally distorted the passages they wrote in an attempt to perpetuate inequality and the exploitation of women and the vulnerable.

 I found myself reflecting back on the Vietnam war and the unimaginable devastation of soldiers and the South Vietnamese after relentless bombings and sprayings of the toxic defoliant Agent Orange across inhabitants’ lush forests and fertile river-valley farms.

 I watched my dad watch the news and wondered whether it would revive painful memories from his days as a marine on the front lines of World War II.
-My dad rarely mentioned the war in which he and his older two brothers and two sisters served, the former as a marine and a coastguardsman, and the latter as a nurse and a singer and entertainer in the USO.
+My dad had rarely mentioned the war in which he and his older two brothers and two sisters served, the former as a marine and a coastguardsman, and the latter a nurse and a singer and entertainer in the USO.

 War Wreaks Devastation, Poverty, Hunger and Heartache

 Only once did my dad mention two war-related incidents.
 The first incident in Okinawa still left him shaking his head in bewilderment.
-It involved a surprise air attack in an open area where he had little choice but to dive behind a stockpile of bombs for cover.
+It involved a surprise air attack in an open area where he had no choice but to dive behind a stockpile of bombs for cover.

 Memories of the second incident reduced the characteristic ebullience in my dad’s voice to a grief barely audible.
 “We received a government telegram saying that my brother, Bill, drowned in a boating accident off the Pacific Islands,” he lamented.
 “None of us ever saw him again.”